Noun: a support placed at the end of a row of books to keep them upright, typically forming one of a pair.

 I love water, and simply acknowledging that, every time I hop in the shower feels very nurturing.
 Even my body wash adds to the experience, as I chose it for a few reasons, and every time I use it, the joy of that aligned choice comes to the fore again.
 I’m then reminded and encouraged to bring that level of attention to other decisions.
 If there are things on my mind or concerns that I’m facing I may put them aside for a while or it may be a time to reflect and receive insight, rather than worry.

 Some start the day with a hot cup of something, a run or walking the dog, or quieter activities like prayer, meditation and morning pages.
 These are all part of living and being in life.
-And for others some of these may be activities that end the day, as well as others like reading, playing with the baby, an essential oils-infused bath, a catch up with a friend or family member or planning the next day’s priorities while listening to some soul-soothing music or simply doing bendy-leg cartwheels to multiple replays of the 4.14 minute-long video of Abba’s ‘Fernando’.
+And for others some of these may be activities that end the day, as well as others like reading, playing with the baby, an essential oils-infused bath, a catch up with a friend or family member or planning the next day’s priorities while listening to some soul-soothing music or simply doing bendy-leg cartwheels to multiple replays of that one-song-you-like-right-now.

 What are your bookend activities?
 To deepen the nurturing effect simply be in the intention of what you are doing.